JohannesDev/image-sorter/README.md

 # image-sorter
 Define Source and destination path and click 'Move Images'.
+Please note that this software is highly unstable and still under heavy development.
-Please The result looks somewhat like this:
+The result looks somewhat like this:
 ```
 .